About arc42

 -

-Language – The project will be developed in English.
+Language – The documentation and code will be developed in English.
 This decision ensures that both the code and documentation are accessible to all team members, as well as to future contributors.

 -